XCaminhante/LiScript/README.md

 In summary, it's a programming language that combines JavaScript's high level features, ridiculous cross-platformness and blazing speed with lisp's awesome, powerful syntax loved by hackers all around the world.
 For more info on it, I recommend reading Paul Graham's "Beating the Averages": http://www.paulgraham.com/avg.html

 #### Installation
 There's no installation guide yet (this will be updated soon).
-For now, just download LiScript, require the file on node.s or include it in a HTML script tag and call `LiScript.compile("(your source code)")`.
+For now, just download LiScript, require the file on node.s *or Seamonkey `js` shell,* or include it in a HTML script tag and call `LiScript.compile("(your source code)")`.
 This will return the compiled JavaScript.

-**You can also try it online: http://evanhahn.github.com/Try-LiScript/**
+~~**You can also try it online: http://evanhahn.github.com/Try-LiScript/**~~

 #### Tutorial / Using
 Using LiScript is very easy.
 I'll expose the whole language with examples.
 If you find trouble understanding those, you could may on S-Expressions.
 Looking at the source could be a good idea.
 Also, feel free to contact me!
 Notice  that this is the crude form of the language - to actually use it you'll certainly load with macros which will calibre the syntax to fill your needs.
 The language core is very easy.
 It has 4 basic forms, which map directly to their JavaScript counterparts: